When is p-hacking detectable?: The Projection Test

+\begin{remark}\normalfont The second reason that Assumption \ref{assum:cts_TR} is mild is that in practice it will hold mechanically because the meta-analyst usually must de-round the $t$-statistics.
+De-rounding is done by adding uniformly distributed noise at the level of the smallest significant digit.
+The uniform noise guarantees that $f_{T \mid R}$ exists and has bounded height and therefore must be a member of $\mathcal{L}_T$. \end{remark}

 We now state the testable restriction in Equation (\ref{eq:testable_restriction}) below.
-The restriction says that the distance between $f_{T|R}$ and the set of all possible densities of $f_T$ for which $h$ has a continuous distribution $\pi \in \mathcal{F}_\infty$ is zero.
+Recall that $\mathcal{D}$ was defined as the set of all discrete distributions of real-valued random variables.
+The restriction says that the distance between $f_{T\mid R}$ and the set of all possible honest densities $f_T$ for which $H$ has a discrete distribution $\Pi \in \mathcal{D}$ is zero.
 This essentially means that the observed $t$-curve cannot be separated from the possible set of undistorted $t$-curves.

-\begin{remark} \normalfont Importantly, even though the minimization in (\ref{eq:testable_restriction}) is over all continuous distributions, we do not assume that $\Pi_0$ is continuous.
-Notice that $\mathcal F_\infty$ is dense in the space of bounded densities under the $||\cdot||_Y$ norm.
-So the non-continuous $\Pi$ lie in the boundary of the set of continuous $\Pi$.
-We will show that excluding discontinuous distributions from the minimization will not change the infimum. \end{remark}
+\begin{remark} \normalfont Even though the minimization in (\ref{eq:testable_restriction}) is over all discrete distributions, we do not assume that $\Pi_0$ is discrete.
+Intuitively, minimization over discrete distributions yields the same infimum as minimizing over all distributions because the discrete distributions are dense given this norm. \end{remark}

-Theorem \ref{thm:testable_implication} below shows that Restriction (\ref{eq:testable_restriction}) is sharp, i.e. identical to the null hypothesis.
-This means that selective reporting is detectable if and only if it separates $f_{T|R}$ from the set of undistorted $t$-curves in the $||\cdot||_Y$ norm. \begin{theorem} If $T|h \sim N(h,1)$, then Proof: Section \ref{proof:thm:testable_implication} \end{theorem}
+Theorem \ref{thm:testable_implication} below shows that Restriction (\ref{eq:testable_restriction}) is sharp, i.e. equivalent to the null hypothesis.
+This means that selective reporting is detectable if and only if it separates $f_{T\mid R}$ from the set of possible honest $t$-curves in the $||\cdot||_T$ norm. \begin{theorem} If Assumption \ref{assum:cts_TR} holds, then: